 Glory, Glory!
 Apathy Took Helm! starts things off with “Harbinger of Nothing,” a track that weaves in components of the previous LP.
-Vic’s drum work displays careful pacing in each clash, amplifying the sonic wave of Kw’s guitar playing.
-Like a banshee tearing through the night, the vocals wail and growl, furthering the music’s mesmerizing pace.
+Vic’s drum work displays careful pacing in each clash, amplifying the sonic wave of Kw’s guitars.
+Like a banshee tearing through the night, their vocals wail and growl, furthering the music’s mesmerizing pace.
 Whereas Cast of Static and Smoke primarily stuck to a low, gritty production, Glory! progresses along a relatively cleaner route.
 Do not mistake that for a lack of punch or grime—this level of production is what allows Vile Creature to not only explore greater aggression, but also what allow them to capture a brilliant theatricality.

 There is an artful, epic appeal to Glory!; each cut opens and plays out like a chapter.
 The chimes at the end of “Harbinger of Nothing” beautifully transition into the haunting guitar tone of “When the Path is Unclear.”
 As much as the music contains an air of magic, it also exudes a physicality.
 Glory! is a call to action—a proclamation to find strength and determination in trying times.
 The lyrics speak to a need to observe the world and its happenings, to wake up, speak and not be passive in the face of adversity: “No longer plagued by the grinding of your spirit/ All you have doubted your future clouded/ You cannot act with conviction/ When the path is unclear.”

-The steady pounce of drums and guitar distortion create an enticing opening in “You Who Has Never Slept,” which also displays more versatility in those guitars, shifting from the heavy rumble of doom to a more lively, light rock rhythm.
-Though the majority of Glory!’s tracks offer a sense of headbanging fuel, “You Who Has Never Slept” offers a kickass flow of adrenaline and some particularly intense introspection: “I awoke with the resolve to move a mountain/ I want to be like those before me/ Who screamed into the great unknown/ Saying, ‘we will not stand for this.’/ We will not be bystanders, we will not stand idly by.”
+The steady pounce of drums and guitar distortion create a compelling opening in “You Who Has Never Slept,” which also showcases more tonal versatility, shifting from the heavy rumble of doom to a more lively, light rock rhythm.
+Though the majority of Glory!’s tracks offer a sense of headbanging fuel, “You Who Has Never Slept” provides a kickass flow of adrenaline and some particularly intense introspection: “I awoke with the resolve to move a mountain/ I want to be like those before me/ Who screamed into the great unknown/ Saying, ‘we will not stand for this.’/ We will not be bystanders, we will not stand idly by.”